-Access to HE enables adults (aged 19+) without qualifications such as A levels to progress on to Higher Education.
+Access to HE enables adults (aged 19+) without qualifications such as A levels to progress on to university or other higher education programmes.
 The Access to HE Diploma is widely recognised by UK Universities and Colleges.
 In this pathway, you will study Human Biology, Psychology and Sociology.
 The lessons are taught every Tuesday evening (18.00-21.00) with one Saturday class a month (09.00-15.00).

-You are also required to attend 2 additional Saturdays (09.00-15.00) between Sept-Jan.
+You are also required to attend additional Sat classes (09.00-15.00) between Sept-Jan.
 This will enable you to complete your Study Skills component, which is an essential part of your Diploma.
 As the course progresses, additional classes in your subjects are put on to cover the course content.

 If you are aged between 19-23 and do not have a Level 3 qualification already, there will be no tuition costs.
 If you are aged 19-23 with a full Level 3 qualification or aged 24+, you may also qualify for an Advanced Learner Loan to help pay your Access course tuition fees (see http://www.camre.ac.uk/adult-learners/24plus-loans/).
 This loan may be written off, if you then go on to complete a Higher Education qualification.
-Please contact our Learner Futures Centre on 01223 226315 or email email@example.com.
+Please contact our Learner Futures Centre on 01223 226315 or email .
 You may also be eligible for financial support towards such costs as travel, equipment, books and childcare through the Advanced Learner loan bursary or 19+ bursary.

 Please research HE requirements very carefully as these do vary.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.

 Acceptance onto the Access programme is conditional on you:

 • attending a Welcome event where you will be interviewed by a member of the team